How to Make a Career Transition to Physical Therapy

 Are you currently a physical therapy assistant (PTA) who is curious about whether the PTA role is a springboard to a position as a physical therapist?
 Although it is not a straight path to earning a DPT degree, there are transition DPT programs, such as bridge programs, that make the shift possible.
 While some PTAs may contemplate switching to a PT position, very few elect to further their education and become physical therapists.
 The APTA reports that only 10% of PTAs choose to transition to a PT, partly due to the scarcity of transition programs.

-Currently, only two CAPTE-accredited bridge programs exist.
+Currently, only three CAPTE-accredited bridge programs exist.
 Both programs require students to hold a bachelor’s degree and PTA experience.
 Students can continue working throughout either program.

 How to Make a Career Change to Physical Therapy